-Kate Tod - Massage Therapist
+Kate Tod, Massage Therapist

-She graduated from Wellington College of Remedial Massage Therapies.
+Kate graduated from Wellington College of Remedial Massage Therapies.
 She also has certification in Hot Stone Therapy and Cupping.

-Kate is accepting new clients.
-If you are new to Massage Therapy, she will set you at ease with her friendly manner and skilled therapeutic massage techniques.
+She will set you at ease with her friendly manner and skilled therapeutic massage techniques.

-Carrie Barkman - Receptionist and Physical Therapy Assistant
+Carrie Barkman, Receptionist and Physical Therapy Assistant

 Carrie Barkman traded in a nursing career for full time parenting in 1998, and then re-entered the health care field as Receptionist and Physical Therapy Assistant at Family Physiotherapy Clinic in 2013.